fchmainy/awaf_tf_docs/2.import/README.md

 }
 ```

-As you can see, we only define the two required attributes of the **"bigip_waf_policy"** terraform resource: name and template_name.
+As you can see, we create a place holder for the **"bigip_waf_policy"** with the two required attributes of the terraform resource: name and template_name.
 It is required to provide them in order to be able to manage the resource.
+The **template_name** can be set to anything, the value in the existing WAF Policy will preempt over the value set as a terraform argument.

 Just before we go.
 We need the Policy ID.
 There are multiple ways we can get it: